strimzi/strimzi-ui/docs/Architecture.md

 ##### Routing and navigation

-The Strimzi ui features routing and navigation support for all pages in the UI.
+The Strimzi UI features routing and navigation support for all pages in the UI.
 This is implemented via the use of [`React Router`](https://github.com/ReactTraining/react-router) in the [`Navigation` Bootstrap component](../client/Bootstrap/Navigation/README.md), combined with [metadata which describes the pages which make up the UI](../client/Pages/README.md).
 Each page describes itself declaratively, including but not limited to; what it is called, which path it should reside on, how it should be rendered, and what requirements from a backend and security point of view it has.
 This enables pages, and their structure/relationship to other pages, to be not only more loosely coupled, but easily extensible.

 Further details on how the metadata and navigation work can be found below:

 - [`Navigation` component](../client/Bootstrap/Navigation/README.md)
 - [Page metadata structure](../client/Pages/README.md)

+##### User Authentication

+The UI will support two forms of user authentication - OAuth and SASL.
+The OAuth flow will redirect the browser to a login page owned by the identity provider and thus the UI does not have to render any login pages.
+For SASL, the Strimzi UI will render a login form, using Strimzi admin to verify the credentials as part of the login flow.

+To support this, the UI will provide a top level `/login` route, and a `/` route for the main 'Application'.
+This allows the UI to render a `/login` page without needing to fully load the main application (the `/` route will not match, this will not render the main components).

 ##### Introspection